kyma-project/cli/docs/extensibility/README.md

 ## Overview

 Like any other CLI, Kyma CLI compiles every functionality into its binary.
-With the Kyma CLI extensibility feature, you can create module-oriented functionality that is versioned and kept together with the module on a cluster.
+With the Kyma CLI extensibility feature, you can create module-oriented functionality that is versioned and kept together with the module in a cluster.
 With this feature, you can extend the CLI with resource-oriented commands to manage your module resources or with module-oriented commands that allow for interaction with a module.

 Extensions can be added by creating a ConfigMap with the expected label and data in the expected format (see [ConfigMap](./README.md#configmap)).
-The CLI binary with access to listing ConfigMaps on a cluster fetches all extensions from it when run and builds additional commands based on them.
+The CLI binary with access to listing ConfigMaps in a cluster fetches all extensions from it when run and builds additional commands based on them.

 All commands built from extensions can be accessed under the `kyma alpha` commands group.